boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/mongodb.md

 In the select section, specify the table name list to load tables from the MongoDB server.

 ## Metadata Properties
 In the metadata section, define the mode of data refresh.
-There are two modes: INCREMENTAL and ``FULL_TABLE``.
+There are two modes: INCREMENTAL and FULL_TABLE.
+It only supports Date/DateTime datatype columns.

 ## INCREMENTAL